US audit watchdog censures, fines Canadian accounting firms Crowe MacKay, Grant Thornton

 According to its discipline order, Crowe MacKay was censured over its audits of two companies, GreenPower Motor Company Inc., and an unidentified therapeutics company referred to as “Issuer A.” In violation of PCAOB rules, the accounting firm failed to document pre-approval from the audit committees of both GreenPower and Issuer A to provide tax return preparation and consent services.
 It also failed to document (“describe in writing”) aspects of the audit engagement for Greenpower Motor.

 The firm submitted a settlement offer without admitting or denying the findings in the PCAOB order.
-Crowe MacKay also too action to change its policies and procedures for the purpose of providing assurance in the future to the PCAOB.
+Crowe MacKay also took action to change its policies and procedures for the purpose of providing assurance in the future to the PCAOB.

 Grant Thornton